 This policy applies to all investment activities of Authority funds except those subject to other investment covenants, or excluded by contract.
-All funds covered by this policy shall be invested in accordance with the Public Funds Investment Act as amended.
+All funds covered by this policy shall be invested in accordance with the PFIA.
 These funds are accounted for in the Authority's annual financial report and include:

 - A. Revenue Fund

 - B. Rebate Fund

-- C. Operating Fund
+- C. Operating Funds

-- D. Debt Service Fund
+- D. Debt Service Funds

-- E. Debt Service Reserve Fund
+- E. Debt Service Reserve Funds

 - F. Renewal and Replacement Fund

-- G. Other Operating Fund

-- H. General Fund
+- G. General Fund

-- I. Capital Projects Fund
+- H. Capital Projects Funds